leonbazh/SmartCalc/README.md

 💡 [Tap here](https://forms.yandex.ru/cloud/6418155a6938722388a12878/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.